The Law Society Charity

 Founded in 1974, the Charity acts independently of the Law Society but in close collaboration with it.
 Several of the trustees are members of the Law Society’s governing Council and committees.

 We provide award funding and support to organisations working to promote human rights, access to justice and legal education in the public domain.

-We also work with the Law Society’s Human Rights Committee, International team, the Access to Justice Foundation and Solicitors Regulation Authority Ethics team, to name a few of the cross-working relationships we’ve established with other organisations.
+We also work with the Law Society’s Human Rights Committee, International team, the Access to Justice Foundation and Solicitors Regulation Authority (SRA) ethics team, to name a few of the cross-working relationships we’ve established with other organisations.